herd/herdtools7/asllib/menhir2bnfc/README.md

           tokens following different productions
     2.3.
 (TODO) Verify that the nonterminals are actually related (are part of the same component on the parse graph)
         * The next steps likely want to be done for each component 2.4.
-(TODO) Determine the associativity of each of the operands in the ambiguous productions
-        * The script assumes left associativity for now 2.5.
 Determine if any of the detected nonterminals can be removed and remove them
         * In cases where a nonterminal has a "final" production (all but one production end with a recursive reference) we can infer that the set of terminals which follow that final case must follow all other cases.
 Similarly, any other rule which terminates by that nonterminal is followed by the same set.
 This feels like an inefficiency in the LR(1) state machine menhir generates?
-    2.6.
+    2.5.
+Determine the associativity of each of the operands in the ambiguous productions
+        * We determine associativity based on what the LR1 state at `expr op expr .` is.
+           * If `op` is a shift rule - right associativity
+           * if `op` is a reduce rule - left associativity
+           * if `op` is neither shifted nor reduced - non-associative 2.6.
 Generate a precedence lists by sorting the productions by the length of terminals following them - shortest meaning lowest precedence
         * In order to compare the different nonterminals in the same component for each nonterminal's productions we subtract the shortest set from all productions.
 This is done to remove terminals which come from outside the component.